kstenerud/streamux/README.md

 The `length field bit count` field determines how many bits of the message header will be used to denote the `length` field.
 The remaining bits will be used to denote the `id` field.
 Both the length and ID field must be at least 1 bit wide, which means that valid values are from 1 to (max-1).
 For 16 bit headers, there are 14 bits available for sizing, giving a valid range of 1-13.
 For 32-bit headers, there are 30 bits available for sizing, giving a valid range of 1-29.

+Each peer may specify its own sizing.
+The other peer must adhere to these constraints when receiving and replying to messages, but may specify its own (likely different) parameters for messages it sends.

+### Size Mirroring

+A peer may signal that it will mirror the other peer's sizing by specifying `0` for the `length field bit count`.
+When one peer mirrors, both will use the settings of the peer that didn't mirror.

+It is an error if both peers attempt to mirror.
+If a peer that has sent a sizing of 0 also receives a sizing of 0, it must [reject the message](#errors).

+Only use mirroring if you've established an unambiguous convention for which peer shall mirror.
+For example, the peer that mostly takes on a "server" role is usually best suited to be the one to mirror.

+### Sizing Considerations

-A low length field bit count increases the marginal costs of the header.
-A low ID bit count limits the maximum number of simultaneous outstanding operations.
+A smaller length field bit count increases the marginal costs of the header.
+A smaller ID bit count limits the maximum number of simultaneous outstanding operations.
+A larger length field bit count increases the maximum sized buffer, which will require larger memory allocations to support sending and receiving messages.
+A larger ID bit count may require more memory or complexity to keep track of outstanding messages, depending on the implementation.
 Optimal settings will depend on your use case.

-Each peer may specify its own sizing.
-The other peer must adhere to these constraints when receiving and replying to messages, but may specify its own (possibly different) parameters for messages it sends.

-If a peer plans to mirror the other peer's sizing, you must establish a convention that specifies unambiguously who must send the initiator message first.
-Otherwise you'll risk both peers waiting for the other to make the first move.

-If a peer detects an error or invalid data in the initiator message, it must close the connection.
-If the connection cannot be closed, the peer must discard all future messages until the session ends.
+### Errors

+It is possible that a peer may receive an initiator message that it cannot or will not accept.
+The message may contain invalid data, or may specify a sizing that the peer is unwilling or unable to accommodate (a length bits size allowing 500mb message chunks, for example).

+To reject the initiator message, a peer sends a [cancel](#cancel) message with ID `0`.
+When an initiator message is rejected, the session is considered "dead" with no chance of recovery, and the connection should be closed.

-#### Example:
+### Example:

     0x01 0x0a

 * Version: 1
 * Message header size: 16 bits
+* Usable bits for sizing: 14 (16 - 2)
 * Length field bit count: 10
-* ID field bit count: 4
+* ID field bit count: 4 (14 - 10)

+### Flow

+The initiator message is implicitly assigned the message ID `0`.
+This message ID will be considered "in flight" until a response is received: either an [empty reply](#empty-reply) for success, or a [cancel message](#cancel) for failure.

+Once a peer has sent its own initiator message response, it may begin sending other messages without waiting for the other side to send an initiator message response.
+If there was an error, the session is dead anyway, as will be signified once the failure response is received.

+#### Successful Flow

+* Peer A: initiator message
+* Peer B: initiator message
+* Peer B: empty reply ID 0
+* Peer B: message ID 1
+* Peer A: empty reply ID 0
+* Peer A: reply ID 1

+In this example, Peer A was a little slow to respond, and Peer B went ahead with messaging after responding to Peer A's initiator message.
+Since Peer A was eventually happy with the initiator message, everything is OK, and message 1 gets processed.

+#### Failure Flow

+* Peer A: initiator message
+* Peer B: initiator message
+* Peer B: empty reply ID 0
+* Peer B: message ID 1
+* Peer A: cancel ID 0

+In this example, Peer A is once again slow to respond, and Peer B once again goes ahead with messaging, but it turns out that Peer A eventually rejects the initiator message.
+Message 1 never gets processed or responded to by Peer A because the session is dead.
+The peers must now disconnect.